johanwk/elot/vscode-support/README.md

 # Using ELOT Batch Processing with Visual Studio Code

-This guide explains how to set up your environment to run ELOT's batch processing commands (like tangling Org files) directly from within Visual Studio Code on **your own projects**.
+This guide explains how to set up your environment to run ELOT's batch processing commands (like tangling Org files) and use helpful snippets directly from within Visual Studio Code on **your own projects**.

-**Goal:** You will be able to open an `.org` file in your project within VS Code and run a command (a "Task") that uses the separate ELOT tooling installation to generate the corresponding output (`.omn`, `.ttl`, `.html`, etc.).
+**Goal:** You will be able to open an `.org` file in your project within VS Code, use snippets to create new ontology structures, and run commands (a "Task") that use the separate ELOT tooling installation to generate corresponding outputs (`.omn`, `.ttl`, `.html`, etc.).

 ## Prerequisites